dustin/gopro/README.md

 `sync` but should generally do the same thing unless you've rampage deleted some data from `gopro.db`.

+### removedeleted

+The `removedeleted` command removes media from the local database that is no longer present in the GoPro cloud.
+This is useful if you've deleted some stuff from one of their other apps and want your local database to be consistent.

+Note that it may take a minute or two if you have a lot of media.

 ### cleanup

 The `cleanup` command cleans unprocessed data both on the GoPro side